Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

     - Pre-conditions: None
     - Parameters: bot
     - Returns: Prints a success message to the console and adds the feature to the cogs command archive

+## StartFlash
+### Class Purpose:
+To generate the Flashcard activity for the user to interact with via the bot.

+### Data Fields: None

+### Methods:
+- __init__(self, bot):
+    - Initializes the cog with a reference to the bot.
+    - Pre-conditions: None
+    - Parameters: self, bot
+    - Returns: a setup instance of the bot with pre-assigned values aka "self"

+- on_ready(self):
+  - An event handler called when the Discord bot is ready.
+It prints a message to the console and sends a message to a specific channel.
+  - Pre-conditions: None
+  - Parameters: self
+  - Returns: Prints "MyProgress command is online." string if the channel is active for the bot to enter.

+- startFlash(self, ctx):
+    - Presents the flashcard activity for a user in their current text channel.
+    - Pre-conditions: None
+    - Parameters: self, ctx, *, language: str = None
+    - Returns: Successfully prints the user's current progress of the course within their text channel

+- setup(bot):
+    - Internal method for setting up the cog.
+    - Pre-conditions: None
+    - Parameters: bot
+    - Returns: Prints a success message to the console and adds the feature to the cogs command archive